 Smoking Heroin and Overdose

-Heroin overdose is a risk factor regardless of how a person abuses it.
+Heroin overdose is a risk factor regardless of how a person uses it.
 Because smoking heroin takes longer to produce the desired euphoric effect, a person may continue to smoke the drug, attempting to kickstart the euphoria.

 Signs and symptoms of a heroin overdose include: